d2l-ai/d2l-en/chapter_convolutional-neural-networks/channels.md

 to indicate the amount of red, green and blue), until now, we simplified all of our numerical examples by working with just a single input and a single output channel.
-This has allowed us to think of our inputs, convolutional kernels, and outputs each as two-dimensional tensors.
+This has allowed us to think of our inputs, convolution kernels, and outputs each as two-dimensional tensors.

 When we add channels into the mix,